RyRom/CS11-SP24/Wk8/README.md

 * What is each function returning?

 ## Steps
-1. Ask the user for a vector size, and populate a vector based on their input.
+1. Write code to fill a vector with ints given by the user through standard input on line 45
 2. Complete each function by implementing their definition.

 Sample Output: